nrfconnect/sdk-nrf/samples/bluetooth/peripheral_hids_mouse/README.rst

    These are transmitted as 12-bit signed integers.
    The format used for mouse reports is the following byte array, where LSB/MSB is the least/most significant bit: ``[8 LSB (X), 4 LSB (Y) | 4 MSB(X), 8 MSB(Y)]``.

-   Therefore, ``FB0F00`` denotes an X-translation of FFB = -5 (two's complement format), which means a movement of 5 pixels to the left, and a Y-translation of 000 = 0.
+   Therefore, ``FB0F00`` denotes an X-translation of FFB = -5 (two's complement format), which means a movement of five pixels to the left, and a Y-translation of 000 = 0.
 #.
 Push **Button 2**.
    Observe that the value ``00B0FF`` is received on the same HID Report characteristic.
 #.
 Push **Button 3**.
    Observe that the value ``050000`` is received on the same HID Report characteristic.
 #.
 Push **Button 4**.
    Observe that the value ``005000`` is received on the same HID Report characteristic.
 #.
-Disconnect the device in nRF Connect.
+Disconnect the device in the Bluetooth Low Energy app of nRF Connect for Desktop.
    Observe that no new notifications are received and the device is advertising.
 #.
-As bond information is preserved by nRF Connect, you can immediately reconnect to the device by clicking the Connect button again.
+As bond information is preserved by the Bluetooth Low Energy app, you can immediately reconnect to the device by clicking the :guilabel:`Connect` button again.

 Dependencies